bucs110FALL22/final-project-zak-and-tysir/README.md

 ## Project Description

-This program gives us 7 buttons to press and those buttons would give us different pop ups with information with the certain button that you pressed.
-These 7 buttons are weather, stocks, news, fun fact, Today in History, quote of the day, and sports.
+This program gives us 4 buttons to press and those buttons would give us different information with the certain button that you pressed.
+These 4 buttons are weather, news, quote of the day, and joke.
+When you press on any button on the screen, it will provide you a information that was randomly found from the source API's we used.

 ***